 Muir Wood Learning Center is a year-round school that boys at Muir Wood attend Monday through Friday from 8:30am to Noon.
 Muir Wood provides academic support to residents in a number of different ways dependent upon the academic needs of the student.

 Muir Wood is a Recognized Private School in California

 Muir Wood Learning Center is a recognized California private school and Tammy Gregg has curriculum to teach courses such as English (grades 8-12), U.S. History, World History, World Geography, Health Education, and Human Interactions.
 Muir Wood Learning Center can also award academic credit for Physical Education, which equates to roughly one semester of P.E.
 Tammy also closely monitors the students’ health-related hours while in treatment (therapy, 12-Step workbook participation, participation in healthy relationship groups, participation in relapse prevention groups, etc.), and can award students credit for Health Education or Human Interactions for time spent out of the classroom.
-With a typical 30-day stay, it is possible to earn the equivalent to one full semester of credit.
+With a typical 30-day stay, it is possible to earn the equivalent to one full semester in the courses offered.

 Collaboration with Each Student’s “Home School”

 When boys first come to Muir Wood, Tammy and her team reach out to each boy’s “home school” (the school they were attending just prior to admitting to Muir Wood) in an effort to work collaboratively.
 Typically, this is the best choice for handling the academic component while at Muir Wood.
 It allows for a seamless transition when the resident discharges from Muir Wood and returns home, as the student will have been working on the same material as his peers from his home school while in treatment.
 Tammy communicates weekly with the students’ home schools to obtain assignments by scanning and emailing documents back and forth as needed, or will meet weekly with parents on campus to coordinate.

 Distance Learning and/or Online Schooling